Fujifilm X-T1 versus Fujifilm X-E3

-The physical size and weight of the Fujifilm X-T1 and the Fujifilm X-E3 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-T1 and the Fujifilm X-E3 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (23 percent) than the Fujifilm X-T1.
 Moreover, the X-E3 is markedly lighter (23 percent) than the X-T1.
 It is worth mentioning in this context that the X-T1 is splash and dust resistant, while the X-E3 does not feature any corresponding weather-sealing.